SongminYu/render/docs/todos/actions.md

 ### Meeting

+- Updates
+  - meeting with Hannah
+  - meeting with Weijia
+  - Code development
 - arrange a meeting to record detailed code walk-through

 ### Songmin

-- [ ] remove previous code on renvation rate
+- [x] remove previous code on renovation rate
+- [x] save building stock every year to the csv for memory saving?
-- [ ] when "mandatory" --> peak number of actions in the first year --> a year selected within the window (delay logic)
+- [ ] when "mandatory" --> peak number of actions in the first year
-- [ ] save building stock every year to the csv for memory saving?
+  - delay logic: a year selected within the window
 - [ ] modeling of PV and battery
   - do we model at hourly resolution? depending on if we contribute load profiles from our model
   - or we consider a coupling approach with other model, then in Render we use self-consumption rate